hiralkn/LWC_Demo_code/README.md

 (iii) contactListDI--target component for dynamic interaction.
 (iv) myCustomTypeDatatable -- example of creating custom datatypes and using in lightning datatable. myDatatable.js uses custom types from  myCustomTypeDatatable  in column configuration.

+**Extension-15 - Graphql** -- recentDeliveriesGraphql component , put on the home page and check the output **Extension-16 - Refreshview API** -- demoRefreshEvent component.
+When we put this component on the Account record page and create a  new contact record , RefreshEvent is dispatched  by this component and the standard view automatically gets refreshed. custom components don't get refreshed automatically ,we need to provide refreshhandler.